AymenBenbellil/dotfiles/alacritty/README.md

 My Alacritty Config.\
-Changed the colorscheme to Gruvbox and the Font to Jetbrains Mono.
+Changed the colorscheme to Gruvbox and the Font to JetBrains Mono.